-The LNDL Online Journal holdings are substantial, including a robust philanthropy collection.
+The Loyola Notre Library's Online Journal holdings are substantial, including a robust philanthropy collection.
 A search of the LNDL library database came up with 244k items containing the word philanthropy.
 The journal holdings are sufficient and are constantly updated as more publications become available.